microsoft/live-share/docs/use/vscode.md

 ### Find and list participants

-To quickly see who's in the collaboration session, look at the participants list on the Live Share **Explorer** tab or on the custom tab:
+To quickly see who's in the collaboration session, look at the participants list on the Live Share **Explorer** tab or on the **VS Live Share** tab:

 ![Screenshot that shows the participants in a session.](../media/vscode-explorer-view.png)